Outdoor Activities in the Scottish Highlands

-A stay at Inverglen Guest House puts you within easy reach of Loch Ness which offers plenty of activities on both land and water – all set against the breathtaking backdrop of highland scenery.
+With its fantastic natural beauty, it is no wonder that many people who enjoy outdoor activities are drawn to the Scottish Highlands.
+A stay at Inverglen Guest House puts you within easy reach of many of the best locations for these outdoor activities.
+In particular, Loch Ness and the surrounding areas offer plenty of activities on both land and water – all set against the breathtaking backdrop of Highland scenery.

-Loch Ness is surrounded by fantastic walking trails that cater for all abilities from well signposted and accessible walks through to challenging hill walks and long distance hikes along the Great Glen way.
+Loch Ness is surrounded by fantastic walking trails that cater for all abilities from well signposted and accessible walks through to challenging hill walks and long distance hikes along the Great Glen Way as well as the newly completed Loch Ness 360 (a trail that goes all the way around Loch Ness).
 Want to give your legs a rest?
 Why not try horse riding with trails giving excellent views of Loch Ness and the surrounding countryside.

 Biking is also popular and there are plenty of bike hire organisations.